adventuremomblog

 paved trail to the Narrows at Zion National Park

 Most people start their hike from the Temple of Sinawava via the Riverside Walk.
-You walk the 1-mile paved trail until it ends and then start walking upstream as far as you want to go.
+You walk the 1-mile paved trail until it ends and then walk upstream as far as you want.

 We went beyond the fork to the left for a little while but the rocks became increasingly more slippery the farther we walked upstream past the fork.